 Interview and selection of applicants:

 - Selected applicants will be invited to attend an interview.
 The student is expected to demonstrate understanding of scientific and technical issues related to their proposed research topic.

 - For each call, a maximum of 10 best applications will be selected.

 - The student is given 9 months to complete their research work and submit a report.

 - On award, the supervisor should assist the student to complete their registration to work at SJINML.
 Registration will require the host institution to endorse the SJINML Facility Use Agreement.
 A copy of the agreement may be found in the SJINML User Handbook and can also be downloaded here.

 - The research undertaken may contribute towards the student’s academic studies.
 Any and all intellectual property arising from the student’s research shall be owned by the student and/or the home institution, in accordance with the home institution’s policy relating to intellectual property.
 The organisers, NUS and NIE-NTU, shall be granted a perpetual royalty-free licence to use the student’s research (or any part thereof) for internal use, research, development, academic and non-commercial purposes.

 - Publications of the research (via media releases, media interviews, speeches and/or videos etc.) must include an acknowledgement of the National Research Foundation for MSRDP and SJINML.

-- The grant covers the student bench fees at SJINML of SGD$960 (6 months) and research spending up to SGD$1,500 for research consumables and local travel for fieldwork.
-Funding does not cover student stipends, equipment purchase and international travel.
+- The grant provides for up to $1500 for bench fees and equipment use at SJINML, and $1500 for research consumables and fieldwork.
 No funds will be transferred to the student or host institution.
 SJINML project office will assist the students with their project purchases and finances.